ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/delete.rst

 Delete Groups
 -------------

-The basic format for deleting a Group is:
+Send a request in the following format to delete a Group:

 .. code::

     DELETE /v3/groups/{groupId}

-For example, the following query will delete the Group with ID 1:
+For example, the following request will delete the Group whose ID is 1:

 .. code::